Salling Group: The birth of Bilka

 In 1970, Danish Supermarked gave the Danes the first discount store in Denmark - Bilka.
 The first store was located in Tilst, near Aarhus.
 After the opening of the store, there were more than 50,000 people visiting it every day.
 At this point, the customers were becoming more and more price conscious.
 Some of them even had extra freezers at their homes, so that they could buy more goods at the discount store.
 The idea for the creation of Bilka came from Herman Salling's visit to West Germany.
 After that he managed to convince his partner, the shipping magnate Mærsk Mc-Kinney Møller, that hypermarkets were the way forward.

 The launch of Netto

 In 1981, the first store of the discount supermarket chain Netto was opened in Denmark.
 The company later expanded into France, Germany, Poland, Sweden and the United Kingdom.
-Netto is the only company owned by Dansk Supermarked to have expanded outside Denmark.
+Netto is the only company part of Salling Group to have expanded outside Denmark.

 The German Netto stores, set up in 1990, were originally a 75:25 joint venture between Dansk Supermarked and the largest German supermarket chain, Edeka.
 Dansk Supermarked acquired Edeka's 25% stake in January 2013, enabling it to become a wholly owned subsidiary of Dansk Supermarked.
 Edeka also owns a separate discount supermarket chain, Netto Marken-Discount, which is completely unrelated to Dansk Supermarked.

 The United Kingdom Netto stores, also set up in 1990, were later sold to the British supermarket chain Asda, (owned by the United States retailer Walmart), in 2010.
 However, in 2014, Dansk Supermarked relaunched Netto UK stores as a 50:50 joint venture with another British supermarket chain, J Sainsbury plc.
 In 2016 J Sainsbury plc closed cooperation with DS and again Netto chain left British market.

 The Swedish Netto stores were established in 2002 as a 50:50 joint venture with the Swedish retailer ICA AB.
 However, ICA later reduced its stake to 5%, meaning that from 2006 Dansk Supermarked had a 95% controlling interest in the Swedish Netto stores.
-Netto left Sweden in July 2019, when the stores were sold off to Co-op Butiker & Stormarknader AB.
+Netto left Sweden in July 2019, when the stores were sold off to Coop Butiker & Stormarknader AB.

 Expansion into other ventures

 Tøj & Sko, a clothing and footwear retailer, was also founded in 1981.
 The stores were closed in 2012.

-Dansk Supermarked also launched another non-food only retailer, A-Z, in 1987.
-However, by 2014, these stores had been transferred to the Bilka brand.
+Dansk Supermarked also launched in 1987 another non-food retailer A-Z. However, by 2014, these A-Z stores had been rebranded to Bilka.